Feeling guilty from over-indulging? Talking shop on how to get healthy after the holidays.

 Staying On Track

 Staying on track is all about rinse and repeat.
 Your success completely hinges on your ability to brush yourself off when choices aren’t perfect and getting back on the horse.
 If a healthy habits checklist is helpful for you, you can use my Daily Habit Tracker here.
 If you like to food log, try the MyFitnessPal app.
-Working one on one with a Registered Dietitian Nutritionist who can individualize your needs and help with long-term behavior change can be very beneficial for someone who is serious about long-term changes.
+Working one on one with a Registered Dietitian Nutritionist (like me!) who can individualize your needs and help with long-term behavior change can be very beneficial for someone who is serious about long-term changes.

 How do you get healthy after the holidays?